fiee/fiee-dorsale/README.rst

 ------------

 * Python_ 2.7
-* Django_ 1.6+ with included contributions (1.9 suggested)
+* Django_ 1.9+ with included contributions
 * django.contrib.sites (only if you use site dependent models)
 * django-registration_ (or compatible)
 * Templates and widgets use jQuery_ and `jQuery UI`_
 * django-mptt_ for dorsale.mptt_ (beware, dorsale.mptt is not tested with current django-mptt!)
 * Optional `fiëé colorée`_ for color picker widget
 * Optional xlwt_ and odfpy_ if you want to export data to XLS and/or ODS
+* django-async-messages_: only if you use `DorsaleGroupSiteManager` to notify users if they are not in a group
 * far too much other stuff that you only need under special circumstances

 Known Issues
 ------------

-* uses the deprecated user.message_set.create_ instead of the `messages framework`_ in situations where there’s no request object
-  TODO: use e.g. django-async-messages_
 * admin site doesn’t work completely
 * No proper permission checks (but user-group-ownership checks)
 * Still too much dependencies on internal asumptions and other non-public fiee projects (commented code)